At the start of 2021. NLnet decided to sponsor development of modular FPGA board ULX4M (Successor of EMARD ULX3S).

-So first check if the connector will slip in the socket, and it does!
+So i first checked if the connector will slip in the socket, and it did!

-That was the biggest issue on v001, and only one was made, as it was really hard to fit the board to the socket.
+That was the biggest issue on v001, and only one was made, as it was really hard to fit the board into the socket.

-At some point I also ordered a Waveshare board and it also fit nicely!
+At some point I also ordered a Waveshare board and it also fits nicely!

 I rewrote all the lpf files and checked a few samples to see if all that worked on v002 still works…